← All diseases

 What is it?

-Babesiosis is caused by microscopic parasites that infect red blood cells, transmitted by blacklegged ticks.
-NYS had 748 cases in 2024, concentrated in Suffolk County and Long Island.
-In severe cases it can cause hemolytic anemia.
+Babesiosis is caused by Babesia microti, a microscopic parasite that infects red blood cells, transmitted by blacklegged ticks.
+NYS had 748 cases in 2024, concentrated in Suffolk County and the eastern end of Long Island.
+Severe cases involve hemolytic anemia requiring hospitalization.

 How it spreads

-Transmitted by the bite of infected blacklegged ticks.
-Can also be transmitted through blood transfusion.
+Transmitted primarily by the bite of infected blacklegged ticks.
+Can also be transmitted through blood transfusion — babesiosis is the most common transfusion-transmitted parasitic infection in the US.
 Peak season is June through August.

 Symptoms

 Ranges from asymptomatic to severe.
-When symptomatic: fever, chills, sweats, fatigue, headache, body aches, nausea.
-Severe cases involve hemolytic anemia, low platelet count, and organ failure.
+When symptomatic: fever, chills, sweats, fatigue, headache, and body aches similar to malaria.
+Severe disease involves hemolytic anemia (breakdown of red blood cells), low platelet count, and can progress to organ failure.

 Who is at risk?